Perron scores winner, Blues beat Flames in OT

 Rittich, who made 25 saves, suffered the loss to fall to 9-4-3.

-The goal came with Mark Giordano off for high-sticking, a penalty that came less than a minute after Calgary had killed off a delay of game penalty to Mark Jankowski.

-The Blues, who entered the day with the league’s third best power play, finished 2-for-4 on the power play, During the winning streak, they’re 8-for-23.

-Earlier in the second, Calgary had squandered a chance to tie it, Michael Stone blasting a shot over the net from 30 feet out after he was set up in the slot on an odd-man rush by Mikael Backlund.
+Down 1-0 in the second, Calgary squandered a chance to tie it, Michael Stone blasting a shot over the net from 30 feet out after he was set up in the slot by Mikael Backlund.

-The lone goal of the first period came from Barbashev who wrapped the puck into the open side just 3:17 into the game.
+“In the second, we came down the pipe a couple of times and had some good looks,” Flames coach Bill Peters said.
+“I think you can learn from a game like this.
+I think there were times when we spent a little bit more time in the D zone than we wanted to and we weren’t clean breaking out.”

 Notes: With Alex Steen (sprained ankle) sidelined after getting injured Wednesday in Edmonton, Jacob De La Rose made his Blues debut.
 Acquired via a trade with Detroit, he took Steen’s spot on a line with Tyler Bozak and Sammy Blais… Calgary’s Mark Jankowski is not only pointless through 17 games.
 He has yet to be on the ice for a Flames goal.